teledirigido/ironhack-wd-pt-2023-01/readme.md

-## This is the github repository for the September Web development course part time.
+## Web development Part time, September 2023.

 Here you will find info from each module, examples and useful exercices.